shashank-0-0/UpToDate/docs/Overview.md

 ### Actions

-Actions refers to Functions that have side-effects , For example, sending HTTP requests or querying a database.
+Actions refers to Functions that have side-effects .
+For example, sending HTTP requests or querying a database.
 These are alternate to **repositories** in typical MVVM approach or **use cases** in Clean Architecture.

+Actions basically are closely related to the concept of "signals" or "events" in FRP (Functional Reactive Programming).
+In FRP, signals are used to represent data streams that can be transformed and combined in various ways to produce new signals.

+Similarly, Actions in MVVM+FRP are functions that represent a stream of data that can be transformed and combined to produce new streams of data.
+Actions are typically used to represent domain logic such as network requests or database queries, and can be composed together to build more complex functionality.

+Few Actions defined so far in the application [ImagesFlow](../core/persistence/src/main/java/com/example/persistence/actions/ImagesFlow.kt) [SaveImageAction](../core/persistence/src/main/java/com/example/persistence/actions/SaveImageAction.kt)